harrycresswell/harry/content/page/uses.md

 [Bitwarden](https://bitwarden.com/)** is my prefered password manager and I’ve tried many over the years.
 It integrates nicely with SimpleLogin, which means I can generate email aliases, along with passwords, from directly within the app.

 I have [NordVPN](https://nordvpn.com/) set up to open at login.
 If my laptop is on, then NordVPN is running.
-It masks my IP, protects me from trackers and malware, and when on public Wi-Fi.
+It masks my IP, protects me from trackers and malware, and when using the internet on public Wi-Fi.

 [Signal](https://www.signal.org)** is the open source messaging app we should probably all be using.

 I made the switch from Dropbox to [Sync](https://www.sync.com/) at the beginning of 2021 after researching secure, end-to-end encrypted cloud storage providers.

 I switched from Google Workspace to [Tutanota](https://tutanota.com/)** at the beginning of 2022 and haven’t looked back.
-I wrote about my experience with Tutanota in [Secure, privacy focused email](https://harrycresswell.com/writing/privacy-focused-email/).
+I’ve written about [my experience with Tutanota](/writing/privacy-focused-email/) in detail.
 I also use Tutanota’s encrypted Calendar.

 [Raivo OTP](https://apps.apple.com/us/app/raivo-otp/id1459042137)** is a fantastic open source authenticator app which I use to generate one-time passwords.
 It seemlessly handles back up and sync across iOS and MacOS devices.

-[Jitsi Meet](https://meet.jit.si)** is a fantastic open source encrypted tool for video calls.
-You don’t need an account to use it which is a plus.
+[Jitsi Meet](https://meet.jit.si)** is another fantastic open source tool which I use for video calls.
+Calls are encrypted and you don’t need an account to use it which is a plus.

 [Tresorit Send](https://send.tresorit.com) is brilliant for sending big files, end-to-end encrypted.

-[Malwarebytes](https://www.malwarebytes.com/) is a lightweight anti-malware and virus removal software which will perform a daily scan of your system to keep it protected.
+[Malwarebytes](https://www.malwarebytes.com/) is a lightweight anti-malware and virus removal software which runs quietly in the background, performing a daily scan of your system to keep it protected.

 ## Reading

-[NetNewsWire](https://netnewswire.com)** for RSS.
-If that doesn’t mean much to you then think of it as curating your own feed of content from people or websites that you want to follow – but without some dumb algorithm controlling how you receive content.
-It’s chronological and super simple.
+[NetNewsWire](https://netnewswire.com)** is my RSS reader of choice.
+If that doesn’t mean much to you then think of it as curating your own feed of content from people or websites that you want to follow – but without some algorithm controlling how you receive content.
+Content arrives chronologically and it couldn’t be more simple.

 [Readwise](https://readwise.io/) and [Reader](https://readwise.io/read) are quickly becoming my favourite two tools.
-I use the former to save highlights form eBooks and articles, which are then   rolled up in a daily review.
-The latter I use as a “read it later” app–for saving long form content, though it can also be used as an RSS reader.
+I use the former to save highlights from eBooks and articles, which are then rolled up in a daily review.
+The latter I use as a “read it later” app — for saving long form content — though it can also be used as an RSS reader.

 I’ve recently started using the [Kindle](https://apps.apple.com/gb/app/kindle/id302584613) app to read ebooks when I’m not with my [Kindle Paperwhite](https://www.amazon.co.uk/kindle-paperwhite-8-gb-now-with-a-68-display-and-adjustable-warm-light-with-ads/dp/B08N3TCP2F).